Mr94t3z/breakTheIce/README.md

  - include the profile pic of the user next to the username

-**Overall, formatting you have some creative freedom within those bounds.
+##### Overall, formatting you have some creative freedom within those bounds.
-**- Text boxs should handle the case of longer text so it wraps rather than being cut off.
+- Text boxs should handle the case of longer text so it wraps rather than being cut off.